bartvanerp/SPSsite/content/disciplines/continuous/continuoussignalprocessing_transforms_Fourier_main.md

 +++

-In the <a href="../continuoussignalprocessing_transforms_spectrum">previous module</a> we studied the spectral behavior of the sum of sinusoidal signals.
+In the <a href="../continuoussignalprocessing_transforms_spectrum_main">previous module</a> we studied the spectral behavior of the sum of sinusoidal signals.
 In this section we will study signals which are composed of a sum of harmonic related sine waves.

 <br></br>

-## Introductory video
+## Conceptual video
 <div class="video-container">
-<iframe width="100%" height="100%" src="https://www.youtube.com/embed/8XKqEFoVY1I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="100%" src="https://www.youtube.com/embed/eUcFlwXPFb0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 <br></br>